-The real challenge for CCC is to harness the trend towards cremations by promoting Wallaroo as an attractive interment option for the community, funeral directors and Kernewek Lowender participants.
+The real challenge for CCC is to harness the trend towards cremations by promoting Wallaroo as an attractive interment option for the community and Kernewek Lowender participants.

 In terms of modern cemetery approaches, brick or block wall niches are a thing of the past.
-Those at Wallaroo are neat and tidy.
-Only one of the two walls holds complete sets of human remains.
+Those at Wallaroo are neat and tidy but do not hold a complete set of human remains.
 It is a Catch 22.
-With space available in the existing wall, arguably Wallaroo needs no more cremation interment capacity.
-The Catch is that the vacancies reflect an aversion to splitting remains and or memorialising in old fashioned, brick or concrete wall niches
+With space available in the existing wall, arguably Kadina needs no more cremation interment capacity.
+The Catch is that the vacancies reflect an aversion to splitting remains and memorialising in old fashioned, brick or concrete wall niches